SneakyHub/panel/README.md

 ## Sponsors

-I would like to extend my sincere thanks to the following sponsors for helping fund sneakypanel's development.
+I would like to extend my sincere thanks to the following sponsors for helping fund SneakyPanel's development.
 [Interested in becoming a sponsor?](https://github.com/sponsors/matthewpi)

 | Company                                                                           | About                                                                                                                                                                                                                                           |